 3. Application Process and Legal Requirements

-- Gather Documentation: You'll need:
+- Gather Documentation: You will need:

 - Valid passport